 Based on our multiple trips to Dublin, we know that travelling the 15km from the airport to the city can take anything from 30 minutes to 2 hours, and cost anything from €5 per person to €30 depending on how you choose to travel.

 To get from Dublin Airport to Dublin city centre, you can rent a car, take the bus, or get a taxi.
-If there is less than two people a bus will be cheapest.
+If there are less than two people a bus will be the cheapest.
 If there are more than two people, hiring a taxi is going to work out cheaper.
 Rent a car if you intend to cover a lot of miles on your trip.

 Usually, a fine line between both getting to your accommodation quickly and not spending a fortune is the preferred method for most – after all, the last thing you want to do when jetlagged is try and negotiate your way around a new city.

 Dublin Airport is located just 10km north of Dublin City Centre and while parking and driving around the largest city in Ireland can be stressful, this option is ideal if it’s a pit-stop before going on to explore more of the country.

 If you’re travelling as a small party (3+ people) the cost of hiring and running a car during your trip can be split and often works out a similar price to taking public transport yet provides you with a lot of flexibility when it comes to where you go and when you go.